Your Quick Guide To California Payroll Taxes, Laws & Regulations

 California’s Minimum Wage

 Just like other states, California has minimum wage laws that business owners need to follow when they record and report their payroll.
-For businesses that staff fewer than twenty-five employees, owners must pay a minimum wage of eleven dollars per hour.
-Any business that staffs more than twenty-six employees must bump their minimum wage up by a dollar, to a wage rate of $12/hr.
+For businesses that staff fewer than twenty-five employees, owners must pay a minimum wage of thirteen dollars per hour.
+Any business that staffs more than twenty-six employees must bump their minimum wage up by a dollar, to a wage rate of $14/hr.
+(These rates are slated to increase by an additional dollar for each category in January 2022.)

 It’s good practice to document your minimum wage rates for each fiscal year and report changes you make to your company’s minimum wage policy.
 California is relatively strict about compliance poster obligations for business owners.
 The state asks that all business owners post their business’s policy regarding wages earned, which includes minimum wage rates.